 The California Department of Forestry and Fire Protection's Fire and Resource Assessment Program identifies fire threat based on a combination of two factors: 1) fire frequency, or the likelihood of a given area burning, and 2) potential fire behavior (hazard).
-These two factors are combined in determining the following Fire Hazard Severity Zones: Moderate, High, Very High, Extreme.
+These two factors are combined in determining the following Fire Hazard Severity Zones: Moderate, a) Emergency Response and Emergency Evacuation Plans.

+High, Very High, Extreme.
 These zones apply to areas designated as State Responsibility Areas - areas in which the State has primary firefighting responsibility.
 The project site is not within a State Responsibility Area and therefore has not been placed in a Fire Hazard Severity Zone.
 The area surrounding the project site is likewise not in any designated fire hazard zone (Cal Fire 2007).